brentgroves/repsys/a_status/a_data_analysis/dimensional_guage/meetings/visit.md

 The following is in markdown format and can be viewed by copying and pasting the contents below into an online markdown viewer, such as at <https://markdownlivepreview.com/>>.

+## Marposs/Pride Gage Visit

 ## Prelim

 - At least one network cable at JT Fronts cell that is setup to access JT Fronts VLAN from an edge switch POE enabled untagged port.
 (IT)
 - 1 straight-through serial cable with DB9 F/F ends.
-(On order)
+(Still needs order)

 ## Setup